icopy-site/awesome/docs/awesome/static-analysis.md

 - [Dlint](https://github.com/dlint-py/dlint) — A tool for ensuring Python code is secure.

+- [Dodgy](https://github.com/landscapeio/dodgy) — Dodgy is a very basic tool to run against your codebase to search for "dodgy" looking values.
+It is a series of simple regular expressions designed to detect things such as accidental SCM diff checkins, or passwords or secret keys hard coded into files.

 - [fixit](https://pypi.org/project/fixit) — A framework for creating lint rules and corresponding auto-fixes for source code.

 - [flake8](https://github.com/PyCQA/flake8) — A wrapper around `pyflakes`, `pycodestyle` and `mccabe`.